 The Gokarna beach mesmerizes the trekkers with the reflection of the moonlight on the plunging sea waves.
-The trek is one of the spectacular journeys which you must add in your bucket list and indulge in nature’s beauty.
+It is one of the coastal trekking routes which you must add to your bucket list and indulge in nature’s beauty.

 The uniqueness of the Ocean trek is the superb intertwining between the scenic hillside and the enthralling view of the deserted virgin beaches.
 Trekking along the beach is bound to immerse you into the gushing sound of the waves embracing the shorelines.

 The best season to visit Goa and go for the trek is from November till March when the weather is comparatively cool and clear.
 If you really want to be with the vibrant crowd buzz then you can opt during Christmas and New Year.